rayh/xcoder/README.md

 # XCoder

+Taking the pain out of scripting and automating xcode builds.

-A ruby wrapper around various xcode tools and project, schemes and workspace configuration files
+Xcoder is a ruby wrapper around various xcode tools as well as providing project and workspace parsing and partial write support.
+Xcoder also supports manipulation of keychains, packaging and uploading artefacts to testflight and provisioning profile management.

 Full documentation can be found here: http://rayh.github.com/xcoder/